Bug report #8978

 I support your request, because I'm facing this problem when developping a program to export styles from ArcGIS to QGis, passing by a SLD file.

 QGis should accept pixel as default unit when loading a SLD.

 - offer the possibility to have a global parameter in QGis to set default units for everything : pixel/millimeter/map units

 - treat unit as pixel by default when loading SLD

 - when loading a SLD, propose the user to choose the unit

-#6 Updated by Koen DeBaets about 3 years ago
+#6 Updated by Koen DeBaets over 3 years ago

 At AIV , the Flemish Agency of (Geographic) Information, we would like to provide our geospatial data with